OCA/stock-logistics-warehouse/stock_putaway_product_template/readme/DESCRIPTION.rst

-This module adds an easy way to modify product-specific putaway strategies from the product view for a better UX.
+This module add product template in putaway strategies from the product view to not need defined putaway strategies for all variants.